-EINs are required to hire employees, open business bank accounts, and several other key activities.
+EINs are required to hire employees, open business bank accounts, and do several other key activities.
 This is handled on the federal level, not the state level, so it won’t be a part of the initial LLC formation process.
 Once your EIN is issued, this is the number that you will use on most federal tax returns and similar forms.

-File the Biennial Report
+File the biennial report

 Every California LLC (and foreign LLC doing business in the state) is required to file a Statement of Information (form LLC-12) every two years.
 It can also be filed online here.
 There is a $20 fee, which must be paid with a credit card (Visa or MasterCard) when filing online.